roryquennev/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible
-- Update the host file to include the virtual machines by their internal IP and their respective server grouping
+- Update the hosts file to include the virtual machines by their internal IP and their respective server grouping
 ![hosts](Images/hosts.PNG)
 - Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana (Kibana) to check that the installation worked as expected.